spatie/laravel-login-link/README.md

 It is meant for local development, and probably shouldn't be used in any publicly reachable environment.

+## Are you a visual learner?

+Here's [a Laracasts video that demonstrates Laravel Login Link](https://laracasts.com/series/small-laravel-packages-big-impact/episodes/2) made by Christoph Rumpel.

 ## Support us

 [<img src="https://github-ads.s3.eu-central-1.amazonaws.com/laravel-login-link.jpg?t=1" width="419px" />](https://spatie.be/github-ad-click/laravel-login-link)